Sridevi-369/Sridevi-369/README.md

 I'm
-Full Stack Solution Architect
+Trainee Software Engineer
-The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python), design (working closely with designers), front-end development (React, Angular9, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), Server Administrator(AWS, GCP, Azure),database(MongoDB,cassendra,Mysql), CI/CD(Docker, kubernetes)
+I have done my project in the field of Machine Learning.
+I currently work for IVY Comptech as Trainee Software Engineer.
+I have a wide range of skills that include the technologies Java, Python, C++, .net, spring, mysql.

 ![Visitor Count](https://profile-counter.glitch.me/Sridevi-369/count.svg)